Rosemary's Baby currently beats Psycho 65–35

 Where This Matchup Sits

-When facing other films on the platform, Psycho handles The Exorcist without much trouble — but Rosemary's Baby doesn't.
+When facing other films on the platform, Psycho handles The Shining without much trouble — but Rosemary's Baby doesn't.
 That shared opponent is one of the clearest places where these two films diverge.

 By TMDB ratings, Psycho should have the edge.
 Head-to-head, it doesn't.
 Whatever Rosemary's Baby does for voters in a direct comparison, it doesn't show up in aggregate scores.